iTaylorCodes/Capstone-2/proposal/proposal.md

 - **What does your database schema look like?**

-  This project's database schema will have a users table, with these columns: Username, Password, Email, Favorite_Properties.
-Favorite_Properties will be a list of real estate properties the user has favorited.
+  This project's database schema will have two tables.
+One for users, with columns: id, username, password, and email.
+The second a favorite_properties table with columns: user_id (referencing the id from the users table), and property_zpid (a unique property id that will come from zillows API).

 <p>&nbsp;</p>